Distributive-Network/dcp-web-example/README.md

 # dcp-web-example

-A sample web application showing how to deploy a DCP job.
+A sample web application showing how to deploy a job using the Distributed Computer.

 ## Background: Perfect Triangle Numbers